sheen4n/sass-trillo/README.md

 A Portfolio Project built using advanced CSS/ SASS and HTML.

-This is an example af an SASS/ CSS and HTML Application following the tutorial of Jonas Schmedtann.
+This is an example of an SASS/ CSS and HTML Application following the tutorial of Jonas Schmedtann.

 ## How to run the project